PathwayCommons/guide/_analysis/gsea.md

 2. Be aware of the advantages over previous methods
 3. Understand how GSEA finds enriched gene sets within gene lists
 4. Be aware of the statistical basis of the approach
-5. Be able to use software to test a list of DE genes for enriched pathways
+5. Be able to use the GSEA software to test a list of DE genes for enriched pathways

 <br/>